 So I understand the aspirational desires of hoping that Iran can come into an understanding with its leadership of the international order, but so far, I have not seen it.
-And if anything, I have seen it demonstrably go the other way.
+And if anything, I have seen

 And I am sure we all do not need to be reminded that Assad would be much weaker were it not for the support of his friends both in Moscow and in Tehran.